Terms and Conditions of Membership

 - The Chamber regularly communicates with Members by email, post and telephone.
 We aim to only approach our Members with information which we believe could be of interest to them.
 This is an integral part of the Membership and by entering into Membership you agree to be contacted by the Chamber.
 The regular communication can be terminated at the Member’s request at any time.

-- From time to time Members may be contacted by the Chamber’s carefully selected partners in order to make them aware of certain membership benefits eg private healthcare cover, foreign currency exchange, legal insurance cover, Mitchell Library.
+- From time to time Members may be contacted by the Chamber’s carefully selected partners in order to make them aware of certain membership benefits eg private healthcare cover, foreign currency exchange, HR, Health & Safety, tax and legal insurance cover, Mitchell Library.
 You may opt out of this at any time.

 - We consider our Chamber a community, so we are all about bringing people together to form relationships and encourage trade.
 Facilitating introductions is at the heart of what we do.
 For this purpose, we will introduce relevant companies to one another upon request.
 You may opt out of this at any time.